brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 It's clear that there's a lot about the SiriusXM service that I like.
 So why did I say I'm not sure about subscribing to it after my free trial ends soon?

-Let's put it this way: if you're a cord-cutter, weren't you thrilled when you first realized you never again would have to deal with the cable TV "customer retention specialists"---the people paid specifically to make it ultra-hard for you to cancel your subscription or at least get a decently priced renewal deal---whenever the yearly, or bi-yearly, renewal time came around for your cable TV service?
+Let's put it this way: if you're a cord-cutter, weren't you thrilled when you first realized you never again would have to deal with the cable TV "customer retention specialists" --- the people paid specifically to make it ultra-hard for you to cancel your subscription or at least get a decently priced renewal deal --- whenever the yearly, or bi-yearly, renewal time came around for your cable TV service?
 I know I was.

 Problem is, SiriusXM employs a "customer retention" operation that puts cable companies to shame.
 Just do a search for horror stories about how much of a pain it is, *once SiriusXM has your credit card on record*, to cancel a SiriusXM subscription or get a decent price if you do want to renew.[^Prepaid]